husky-helen/ObyGaze12/README_code.md

 ## 4. Classification of the level of objectification using embedding extracted with XCLIP and ViVit

 Default parameters can be changed directly in the **arg_parse.py** file in the **LinearProbing** folder or can be given when calling functions.
-If you want details of the metrics you can launch tensorboard in the folder containing the logs of the experiment of interest.
+Detailed metrics can be studied by launching tensorboard in the folder containing the logs of the experiment of interest.
+In the **LinearProbing folder** there is an **environment.yml** file which can be used to create a conda environment with the libraries needed to run python files.

 To **train and infer** the model on the level objectification task
 ```